What do you do when a bike crash sets back your training for three weeks?

 Even had some time to take goofy photos with friends and go on a little warmup run.
 Winning!

 The swim was as uneventful as it gets for me.
 It’s a deep-water start, so we all got in the water a few minutes before our wave.
-Perfect water temperature for a wetsuit, not to mention clean and calm.
+Perfect water temperature for a wetsuit (see at their website if you need the best wetsuit options), not to mention clean and calm.
 We were, after all, swimming in one of the reservoirs that supplies our drinking water.

 I didn’t get smacked or kicked at all during the entire swim!
 Even sighting was kind of easy because of the way the swim course loops around, so you just need to make sure you swim close to the shore the entire time.